fmalina/revisions-blocl/help/disputestenantslandlords.md

 --------------------------------------
-If you have any issues or disputes it’s always best to discuss these as soon as possible to help resolve the problem. i.e.: If your rent is due on Monday and you don’t have the money till Friday, then tell the landlord beforehand.
-Don’t stay quiet and have the landlord ring you asking where's the money.
+If you have any issues or disputes it’s always best to discuss these as soon as possible to help resolve the problem. i.e.: If your rent is due on Monday and you don't have the money till Friday, then tell the landlord beforehand.
+Don't stay quiet and have the landlord ring you asking where's the money.

 If issues are more serious than have another conversation and if there is no